Stories

 Larry Dohey reflects on Latin services at the Basilica in St. John’s and the Portuguese fishermen who spent long months away from their homes.

-Larry Dohey is Director of Programming for The Rooms archives, art gallery, and museum in St. John's.
-He has been working in the area of culture and heritage at the national and provincial level for the past quarter-century.
-Larry’s passion is telling stories about Newfoundland and Labrador using archival documents.
+Larry Dohey (1959-2019) was director of programming for The Rooms provincial archives, art gallery, and museum in St. John’s.
+He worked in the area of culture and heritage at the national and provincial level for a quarter century.
+Larry’s passion was telling stories about Newfoundland and Labrador using archival documents.

 Ganesh Chaturthi is a traditional Hindu festival that is marked every year by Hindus in St. John’s with an event at Middle Cove Beach.
 Following a procession, a burning clay idol is sent out into the ocean.
 Dr. S. Bharati Reddy talks about how difficult it can be to engage younger members of the community in events like this.